Home

 In 2003, angered by the wanton destruction of El Grande, The Wilderness Society organized a protest of some 4,000 people.
 Environmentalists complained that El Grande was never valued by government forestry officials.
 In 2004, an international campaign was organized against Australia's largest logging company, the reviled Gunns Ltd. A protest by Greenpeace in Brussels exposed Bomaco, the Belgian timber company for importing Tasmanian old growth wood.
 To punish the Australian activists, including two Green politians, Gunns launched a $6.3 million legal case against them.

-El Grande after the fire, Tasmania, 2003.
+El Grande after the fire, Tasmania, 2003

 Photo: Alan Gray

-Design of a tree sit platform.
+Design of a tree sit platform

 Photo: Andrew Maynard

 In an attempt to halt the destruction of the Styx Valley, in 2003 activists formed human barricades to stop bulldozers and logging trucks, and erected tree platforms in Gandalf's Staff (right).
 Finally, after 18 months of campaigning, the state agency Forestry Tasmania announced that it would protect Gandalf's Staff under its Giant Tree Policy, which unfortunately did not provide an adequate buffer zone for the tree.
 Over 85 percent of old growth forests has been logged in Tasmania and ancient trees continue to be clearcut logged by Gunns, which in 2008 was given approval for a huge new pulp mill.
 Also in the southwestern state of Victoria, the native regnans forests of the Otway Ranges are endangered by industrial forestry.
-OREN (Otway Ranges Environment Network) conducted a successful decade long campaign to stop the destruction of native forests for woodchips, leading to the 2005 legislation that creates a new Great Otway National Park and prohibits all clearcut logging for woodchips on public land by 2008.
+Otway Ranges Environment Network conducted a successful decade long campaign to stop the destruction of native forests for woodchips, leading to the 2005 legislation that creates a new Great Otway National Park and prohibits all clearcut logging for woodchips on public land by 2008.

 In 2003, to prevent the killing of a grand old eucalyptus tree named "Gandalf's Staff" in the Styx Valley of Tasmania, activists built a 65 m tree platform equipped with solar power, a satellite phone, laptop computers and a month's worth of food.
-To explore the possibilities of a more permanent aboreal camp for future protests, architect Andrew Maynard designed a structure spread over three trees, allowing as many as six tree sitters at a time to occupy the platform
+To explore the possibilities of a more permanent aboreal camp for future protests, architect Andrew Maynard designed a structure spread over three trees, allowing as many as six tree sitters at a time to occupy the platform.

-Gandalf's Staff, Styx Valley, 2007.
+Gandalf's Staff, Styx Valley, 2007

 Tasmania, Australia

-"Styx Devastation: A Global Issue," 2006.
+"Styx Devastation: A Global Issue," 2006

 Tasmania, Australia